mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 excuse that males (or females) do not understand female (or male) honor.
-When a transgression becomes too blatant, too extreme or too unacceptable, then a member of the insulted Aslan’s immediate family (and of the correct sex) will respond to the discourtesy with a challenge.
+When a transgression becomes too blatant, too extreme or too unacceptable, then a member of the insulted Aslan's immediate family (and of the correct sex) will respond to the discourtesy with a challenge.